-Cell Phone Numbers Could Provide a Fast-Track Solution to Matching Patients with Their Health Records
+Cell Phone Numbers Could Provide Solution to Patient Matching

 Featured in Stat News